HamidrezaKmK/ood-detection/README.md

 ## Weights and Biases Integration and Sweeps

-We use [dysweep](https://github.com/HamidrezaKmK/dysweep), which is an integration with weights and biases for systematic experimentation (similar to Hydra).
+We use [dysweep](https://github.com/HamidrezaKmK/dysweep), which is an integration with weights and biases for systematic experimentation (similar to [Hydra](https://hydra.cc/) but specific to Weights & Biases).
 We have grouped our experiments into different `yaml` files containing all the hyperparameter setup necessary down to the detail.
 Each file contains an overview of a **group** of relevant experiments; this integration groups together our experiments and performs sweeps that allow for parallelism.
-For an overview, please refer to [meta configuration](./meta_configurations/).
+For an overview of our grouped experiments, please refer to the directory [meta configuration](./meta_configurations/).

 ### Setting up Weights and Biases

 To run the experiments, we require you to create a Weights & Biases workplace and set up the login information according to the guidelines indicated [here](https://docs.wandb.ai/quickstart).
-In this workplace, our code will create a project named `final-report`, containing multiple sweeps.

-**Important note:** The current workspace in all the YAML files is set to `dgm-l6` in [meta configuration](./meta_configurations/), please change it to whatever workspace or entity you are working with.
+**Important note:** The current workspace in all the `yaml` files is set to `dgm-l6` in [meta configuration](./meta_configurations/), please change it to whatever workspace or entity you are working with.

 ### Running Sweeps